lin9x/AV-Sepformer/README.md

 ```

 ### Data preparation
 Scripts to preprocess the voxceleb2 datasets is the same as which in MuSE.
-You can dirct go to this repo to preprocess your data.
+You can dirctly go to this [repository](https://github.com/zexupan/MuSE) to preprocess your data.
 Pairs of our data is in data_list

 ## Training